 This assessment involves the submission of a folio of design tasks.
-Over five (5) consecutive weeks, you will engage with weekly design exercises, leading to the completion of three (3) design task.
+Over five (5) consecutive weeks, you will engage with weekly design exercises, supporting your completion of five(5) design task.
 Each design task will be required in your Folio of Design Tasks.
 The design tasks involve the application of 2D and 3D design concepts.
 The design tasks provide the opportunity for your to enhance your visual literacy and design efficacy (Learning Outcome 1).